velexi-corporation/VLXI-Cookiecutter-Julia/README.md

-To update the Python dependencies for the template (contained in the `{{cookiecutter.__package_name}}` directory), use the following procedure to ensure that package dependencies for developing the non-template components of the cookiecutter (e.g., cookiecutter hooks) do not interfere with package dependencies for the template.
+To update the Python dependencies for the template (contained in the `{{cookiecutter.__package_name}}` directory), use the following procedure to ensure that Python package dependencies for developing the non-template components of the cookiecutter (e.g., cookiecutter hooks) do not interfere with Python package dependencies for the template.

 * Create a local clone of the cookiecutter Git repository to use for cookiecutter development.